naayann/naayann/README.md

 ## About

 - Actively learning and refining my understanding of technologies
+- Preparing to move into TypeScript, Next.js, and Node.js to grow toward full-stack
 - Using AI tools to speed up iteration, explore ideas, and improve debugging
-- Preparing to moving into TypeScript, Next.js, and Node.js to grow toward full-stack
 - Prefer minimalism, consistency, and maintainability in both code and design

 ---